KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/dex-walkthrough.md

 This is where the nature of atomic swaps differentiates from the traditional method.

 There's a tremendous amount of automation happening inside MM2, and the Internet environment of both your machine and the machine of your trading partner are likely of varying quality.
 Therefore, you need to give MM2 some wiggle room in the price.
-This will help ensure that both sides of the trade are certain that they can commit to the trade.
+This will help ensure that both sides of the trade are certain that they can commit.

 You need to list your price a bit higher than the price that your trading partner originally offered.

 This aspect of your experience can later be refined through a proper user-experience and user-interface design (UX/UI) treatment.
-We are partnered with Ideas by Nature, a UX/UI design firm, for this aspect.
+We are partnered with Ideas by Nature, a UX/UI design firm, for this aspect and we hope you will see the results soon.

 ::: tip
 The need to give MM2 some wiggle room goes down as more users create trade offers for these coin on this network.
 If a trading pair on a MM2 network becomes extremely popular, the need for wiggle room can all but disappear.